valecanto/sql-docs/docs/tools/visual-studio-code/sql-server-develop-use-vscode.md

 - The `Encrypt` property is enabled (set to `True`) by default for MSSQL provider connections
 - SQL Server must be configured with TLS certificates signed by a trusted root certificate authority

-In addition, if an initial connection attempt fails with encryption enabled (default), the mssql extension will provide a notification prompt with an option to attempt the connection with Trust Server Certificate enabled.
+In addition, if an initial connection attempt fails with encryption enabled (default), the mssql extension provides a notification prompt with an option to attempt the connection with Trust Server Certificate enabled.

 You can edit the Encrypt and Trust server certificate properties in the [user settings file](https://github.com/Microsoft/vscode-mssql/wiki/manage-connection-profiles#edit-connections-in-the-user-settings-file) (*settings.json*).
 The [best practice](../../relational-databases/security/securing-sql-server.md) is to support a trusted encrypted connection to the server.